 From 2013 through 2014 we focused on the creation of Once There Were Six Seasons, which was awarded a prestigious Jim Henson Foundation grant and was the subject of a PBS/ Arts in Context documentary, won the Austin Critic’s Table Visionary Vivifier Award, and toured to the National Puppetry Festival in 2015.
 We also began our ongoing physical comedy series, Missionary Position: Pleasure Journeys for the Intrepid Lady Explorer, which has toured in the state of Texas and has three separate installments (Sessions 1-3)..

 In 2015, we debuted Simple Sundries, a human comedy about the commodification of Austin’s “Authenticity.”
 We also began a series of collaborations with several theaters for young audiences in Austin.
 Zach Theater commissioned a “theater for youth” adaption of Once There Were Six Seasons, which performed in January and February to 5,000 children.
 Zach then invited us to join the collaboration with Teatro Vivo to create a bilingual, one-woman puppet version of Cinderella (Cenicienta), for which we wrote the script, directed, and performed.
 Cenicienta received the Austin Critic’s Table Mark Cohen New Play Award, Best Actress, and the B. Iden Payne Outstanding Puppetry Awards.
-We then collaborated with the Lionheart Youth Theater and the pop orchestra Mother Falcon to create a brand new puppet adaptation of Peter and the Wolf, called Petra and the Wolf, that was presented by the Paramount Theater in December of 2015 and December 2016.
-Petra will begin a national tour in 2017 represented by Holden Arts.
+We then collaborated with the Lionheart Youth Theater and the pop orchestra Mother Falcon to create a brand new puppet adaptation of Peter and the Wolf, called Petra and the Wolf, that was presented by the Paramount Theater in December of 2015 and 2016.
+Petra went on a 17 state national tour in 2017 – 2018, represented by Holden Arts.